soon1995/learningNotes/docker/README.md

 ```
 docker rm
-docker run [OPTION] image command   //run image in a container
+docker run [OPTION] image command   //run image in a container, eg. docker run -it ubuntu /bin/bash
             --name=?                //container name
             -d                      //run in background
-            -it                     //iterative + tty
+            -it                     //i(keeps STDIN open from the container, even if were not attached to it) + t(assign a pseudo-tty), thus provide an interative shell in the new container
             -p x:y                  //use localhost port x to visit container port y (expose port y)
             -P                      //publish all exposed ports to random ports
             --rm                    //when exit: delete container